tjacobs/CarND-Behavioral-Cloning-P3/writeup_report.md

 I collected some more data around those areas, driving straight in the middle of the road past those areas, and retrained.

+I changed the model to have 400 neurons in its first fully connected layer, up from 200.

 The results were better.
 Now the car stayed close to the center of the road in these areas.

 ![Good1](2017_04_15_06_38_32_863.jpg)